lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 }
 ```

-The process of creating the vertex coordinates is self explanatory, let’s ignore at this moment why we multiply the texture coordinates by a number and how the height is calculated.
-You can see that for each vertex we define the indices of two triangles except if we are in the last row or column.
-Let’s review with a 3x3 image to visualize how they are constructed.
-A 3x3 image contains 9 vertices, and thus 4 quads formed by 2*4 triangles.
+The process of creating the vertex coordinates is self explanatory.
+Let’s ignore at this moment why we multiply the texture coordinates by a number and how the height is calculated.
+You can see that for each vertex we define the indices of two triangles (except if we are in the last row or column).
+Let’s visualize it with a $$3\times3$$ image to visualize how they are constructed.
+A $$3\times3$$ image contains $$9$$ vertices, and thus $$4$$ quads formed by $$2\times4$$ triangles.
 The following picture  shows that grid, naming each vertex in the form Vrc (r: row, c: column).

 ![Height map vertices](heightmap_vertices.png)